TRITECH FORENSICS TRAINING

 ** Attendees are encouraged to bring any digital camera equipment normally issued by their agency.
 All other equipment and forensic supplies will be provided.

-This course has been approved for 40 hours of certification/recertification training credits by the IAI Crime Scene Certification Board, 9 hours of credits for the Tenprint Certification Board, 8 hours of certification credits only for the Latent Print Certification board, & 18 hours of credit by the Forensic Photography Certification Board.
+This course has been approved for 40 hours of certification/recertification training credits by the IAI Crime Scene Certification Board, 9 hours of credits by the Tenprint Certification Board, 8 hours of certification credits only by the Latent Print Certification board, and 18 hours of credit by the Forensic Photography Certification Board.

 Picture